Herat (1793–1863): War with Qandahar and Iranian intervention (1851–1852)

-Increasing Discontent in Herat
+Increasing discontent in Herat

 When Iranian troops left, Sa'id Mohammad Khan began purging those opposed to his rule.
 He arrested 22 chiefs from the Barakzai, Popalzai, and Achakzai tribes (as well as 100 from other tribes.)
-Even members of his own Alakozai tribe weren't spared.
+Even members of his own Alakozai tribe were not spared.
 Notably, Hashim and Karimdad Khan Alakozai were brutally killed on his orders (the first one by being beaten with sticks on his belly until it burst, the second by having boiling oil placed on a crown of dough on his head.)
-He confiscated the wealth of his opposition in order to pay government officials.
+He confiscated the wealth of his opposition to pay government officials.

 During the Iranian rule there were conflicts between his Shi'a and Sunni supporters, one incident resulting in the death of 20 people.
 Since he was unpopular with many of the Sunni Afghans, he ended up siding with the Shi'a (later rulers like Sultan Ahmad Khan also derived their main support base from Shi'a and isolated their fellow Afghans.)
 In addition to this, when he sent a Turkman army to attack Farah in January 1853, they sold many of the locals into slavery, which decreased his support among the Sunni Afghans even more.

 When Iranian forces left Herat, Sa'id Mohammad Khan tried to re-assert his dominance over the Aimaq tribes in the northeast.
 The Hazaras and Jamshidis were loyal to the Qajar governor of Khorasan, so Sa'id Mohammad Khan tried to change that by deposing the chiefs of those tribes and replacing them with ones loyal to him.
 The Hazara Aimaq formed a conspiracy with Kohandil Khan and Mohammad Yusuf bin Malik Qasim Mirza to end Sa'id Mohammad Khan's rule once and for all.
 However, Sa'id Mohammad Khan heard about the plot and executed the Hazara chieftain Karimdad Khan Hazara, replacing him with a more loyal chieftain.
 This action alienated his Shi'a supporters even more, as well as increasing tensions with Iran.